We are currently changing the way English is taught at Grange Park. There will be more information added to the page shortly.

 ALL children in Grange Park read at home, to an adult, every night.
 This ensures parental engagement, rapidly improves fluency skills and creates a home-school link.
 In addition, this also provides an opportunity, independent of a teacher, to read for pleasure rather than an activity.
 The children are regularly rewarded for reading at home every night.

-At school, all children in KS1 are heard reading their home reader to an adult daily and in KS2, due to the implementation of Mckie Mastery, the majority of children are heard daily.
+At school, all children in KS1 are heard reading their home reader to an adult daily and in KS2, a number of children are also heard daily.
 We have a rigorous scheme in place so that every child counts and their reading voice is heard.

 At Grange Park, we continually seek ways to encourage children to read for pleasure.
 By doing this, they improve fluency and comprehension skills.
 We regularly set reading challenges.
 Our most recent is 'Captured Reading' just look at some of our amazing entries: